GluuFederation/flex/docs/casa/administration/installation.md

 In a clustered or containerized deployment, admin features and user features should run on different nodes.
 It is responsibility of the administrator to enable admin features on a specific (small) set of nodes and make those publically inaccessible, for instance, by removing them from the load balancer.
 -->

+## Uninstall Gluu Casa

+Follow the steps below to remove Casa from your Gluu Flex Server installation:

+1. Update acr: Uninstallation will remove `casa` acr and its corresponding custom script from your server.
+   So, before you uninstall Casa, update the acr value if it is set to `casa`.
+In case you have OpenId Connect clients requesting this acr_value they you'll need to update their configuration.
+Also, check if the default authentication method is set to `casa`.
+Do this using Admin-UI <TODO>

+1. Login to chroot.

+1. Run the cleanup utility.
+It will remove configurations added to your Gluu Flex Server when Casa was installed, as well as any data which is no longer needed.
+In the chroot run:

+    ```
+    # cd /install/community-edition-setup/
+    # ./casa_cleanup.py
+    ```